 OzoneOzone, a gas made of three oxygen atoms, is found naturally in our environment.

 Stratospheric ozone, the good kind, resides in the upper atmosphere, creating the protective layer that keeps the sun’s rays in check.
+While ozone in the stratosphere is our friend, ground-level ozone is a harmful pollutant.

 The bad type of ozone is called tropospheric, and this is the kind that is produced by cars, power plants, and other industrial sources.